-1. RESOLUTION 17-2021-22 Authorizing reapplication for zone change on property located on Boy Scout Road west of Needmore Road; request of John M. and James R. Clark (3⁄4 majority approval required)
+1. RESOLUTION 17-2021-22 Authorizing reapplication for zone change on property located on Boy Scout Road west of Needmore Road; request of John M. and James R. Clark Councilperson Allen (requires 3/4 majority approval of members present and voting)

-3) CONSENT AGENDA City Clerk
+8) CONSENT AGENDA City Clerk

-All items in this portion of the agenda are considered to be routine and non-controversial by the Council and may be approved by one motion; however, a member of the Council may request that an item be removed for separate consideration under the appropriate committee report: 1.
-ORDINANCE 109-2020-21 (Second Reading) Amending the Official Code relative to Short Term Rentals (individual owners)
+All items in this portion of the agenda are considered to be routine and non-controversial by the Council and may be approved by one motion; however, a member of the Council may request that an item be removed for separate consideration under the appropriate committee report:

+1. ORDINANCE 109-2020-21 (Second Reading) Amending the Official Code relative to Short Term Rentals (individual owners)